wondermonger(n.) One who deals in wonders; a wonderworker.

 High karat gold is my chosen material; its colour and weight setting it vividly apart from other jewelry metals.
 I prefer to keep my creations unpolished, the scratched and soft lusters allowing the color of the metals to be more easily seen.
 One of my favourite alloys is 23 karat “lemon gold”, using tiny bits of silver and copper alloy to make pure gold a bit more “lemony” in colour.

 Making jewelry that empowers its owner, allowing them to feel both protected and enlarged in spirit is one of my favourite commissions.
-Our contemporary society has lost much of its “magic”; charms and amulets are a potent remedy for the feeling of loss of personal power.
+Our contemporary society has lost much of its “magic”; charms and amulets are a potent remedy for the loss of personal power.